psychospace/psychospace.info/✼ Lore/Magic/Rites/Reality-Bending.md

 ---
-aliases: Reality-bender, reality-bender, reality-bending, reality-bends, reality-benders, Reality-benders, Reality-bends
+aliases:
+  - Reality-bender
+  - reality-bender
+  - reality-bends
+  - reality-benders
+  - Reality-benders
+  - Reality-bends
+tags:
+  - magic/new
-tags: magic/new, magic/type
+  - magic/type
+  - has_glossary_entry
 ---
 ![[⎋ 2FPG]]
 **Reality-bending**, or **reality-alteration,** is a generic term for an arbitrary, low-dependence change made to [[Universe|reality]]'s present [[context|context]]: often in a localized, immediate-effect manner, but sometimes in a [[Curse|curse]]-like, impermanent manner.
 The term is used prominently in the context of “[[New Magic]]”.